 - What differences exist between our interface and that of our competitors?

 It is common to find usability issues while doing summative research.
 Ideally, these problems should be noted and their qualitative study included in the next design iteration (when we do formative research again).
-Finally, summative or evaluative research can also be used to decide whether a product is well enough developed to launch.
+Finally, summative research can also be used to decide whether a product is well enough developed to launch.

 It is important that we use the type of research that corresponds to the stage our product is in.
 If we want to understand where the design or value proposition of our product should go, we should use formative research.
 If we want to evaluate the usability and performance of the product over time or compare it with that of competitors, then we should design a summative research.